How are academic accommodations determined?

-Student Intake--Students will complete a narrative summarizing their understanding of their diagnosis, how it impacts or limits them in the academic or learning environment, and a list of requested accommodations and or previous accommodations used in the past.
+- Student Intake: Students will complete a narrative summarizing their understanding of their diagnosis, how it impacts or limits them in the academic or learning environment, and a list of requested accommodations and/or accommodations used in the past.

-DRC Interview/Intake--The DRC and student will engage in an in-depth discussion of the narrative.
-They will review a student's history with the diagnosis or condition, how it limits them and any other factors that may contribute to the situation.
+- Interview/Intake: The Center for Equal Access (the Center) and student will engage in an in-depth discussion of the narrative.
+They will review a student's history with the diagnosis or condition, how it limits them, and any other factors that may contribute to the situation.

-Documentation from the Licensed Professional--Documentation is reviewed by the DRC to assist in the determination of accommodations.
-Documentation and the practitioner must be relevant to the diagnosis/condition; it must include the history or duration, assessment of limitations of major life function based on the diagnosis and any recommendations of accommodations.
+- Documentation from a Licensed Professional: Documentation is reviewed by the Center to assist in the determination of accommodations.
+Documentation and the practitioner must be relevant to the diagnosis/condition; it must include the history or duration, assessment of limitations of major life function based on the diagnosis, and any recommendations of accommodations.

-Once this process has been completed, then accommodations may be determined.
+Once this process has been completed, accommodations may be determined.